James Printer

-Wawaus, also known as "James Printer", was a Nipmuc leader from Hassanamesit (today Grafton, Massachusetts), who the incorporation and marginalization of his people in colonial Massachusetts.
-He is most commonly known for his work at the first printing press in the American colonies, yet like many Indigenous people during the 17th century in New England, was mistreated, abused, arrested, threatened, falsely imprisoned, and forced into exile on Deer Island in the Boston Harbor by the newly settled foreign imperialists.
-He helped produce the first Indian Bibles in the Massachusett language (an Algonquin language), which were used by English colonists in the cultural assimilation of Native Americans.
+Wawaus, also known as "James Printer", was a Nipmuc leader from Hassanamesit (today Grafton, Massachusetts), who experienced the incorporation and marginalization of his people in colonial Massachusetts.
+He is most commonly known for his work at the first printing press in the American colonies, yet like many Indigenous people during the 17th century in New England, was mistreated, abused, arrested, threatened, falsely imprisoned, and forced into exile on Deer Island in the Boston Harbor by the settlers.
+He helped produce the first Indian Bibles in the Massachusett language (an Algonquin language), which were used in part by the colonists for the cultural assimilation of Native Americans.
 He also set the type for books including the famous Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson.

 Early life

-Little is known of Printer's early years.
-Printer was born at Hassanamesit near what is now Grafton, Massachusetts.
-He was the son of Naoas.
-Naoas was a convert of John Eliot and a leading member of the Christian Native church in Hassanamesit.
+Little is known of Wawaus's early years.
+He was born at Hassanamesit near what is now Grafton, Massachusetts, to a Nimuc named Naoas.
+Naoas was a convert of John Eliot and was a leading member of the Christian Native church in Hassanamesit.

 Education

-Printer attended Harvard's Indian College beginning in 1659.
+Printer attended Harvard’s Indian College beginning in 1659.
 He worked as an apprentice to Samuel Green at his printing press.
-Through his apprenticeship he became an accomplished typesetter and translator.
-He lived and worked among the English for nearly his entire life.
+Through his apprenticeship he became an accomplished typesetter and Algonquian/English language translator.
+He lived and worked among the English settlers for nearly his entire lifetime.

 Printing career

 Printer was the first Native American printer's devil in America.
-He played an instrumental role in the printing of John Eliot's Indian Bible, the first bible printed in America which was printed in the Massachusett language.
-Printer helped to complete a thousand copies of the Indian Bible before the end of 1663.
-While other Native Americans helped Eliot in the creation of his Bible, Printer is said to have been Eliot's most accomplished interpreter who did more than any of the other interpreters to translate the Bible into the Massachusett dialect.
-Several scholars point out the bible was most likely composed by Native Americans and that Printer along with Cockenoe and Job Nesuton deserve at least equal credit for the production of Eliot's collection of publication in Native American languages.
+He played an instrumental role in the printing of John Eliot's Indian Bible, the first Bible printed in America in the Massachusett language.
+Printer helped to complete 1000 copies of the Indian Bible before the end of 1663.

+While other multilingual Native Americans contributed to the enormous project, Printer was said to have been the most accomplished interpreter who did the most work of any of the translators who created the Massachusett translation of the Bible.
+Several scholars point out that the Bible attributed to Eliot alone was most likely composed by Native Americans, and that Wawaus along with Cockenoe and Job Nesuton deserve at least equal credit for the production of Eliot's collection of publications in Native American languages.

 In addition to the Indian Bible, Printer helped to produce Indian Primers and two books of Psalms.
-He also typeset Puritan missionary works which publicized his and other Christian Native Americans' piety.
+He also typeset Puritan missionary writings which publicized his and other Christian Native Americans' piety.
 Involved in the typesetting of the Cambridge editions of Mary Rowlandson's famous captivity narrative, A Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson, in which he appears as a minor character during Rowlandson's ransom negotiations.

-Printer worked as a typesetter for sixteen years before the outbreak of King Philip's War.
+Printer worked as a typesetter for 16 years before the outbreak of King Philip's War.